TRUFAMANIA

 Habitat

-Sandy soils with mediterranean climate, sharing habitat with Terfezia spp.
+Sandy soils with a Mediterranean climate, sharing habitat with Terfezia spp.
 They ripen in spring.
-We find Tuber gennadii associated with Tuberaria guttata y Helianthemum spp. in pastures without trees.
+Tuber gennadii is found associated with Tuberaria guttata and Helianthemum spp. in open pastures without trees.

 Notes:

-Tuber gennadii is a little known truffle, often mistaken with Tuber asa Tulasne & C. Tulasne (1851).
-In the original description of Tuber asa Tulasne & C. Tulasne (1851), spores are globose and there is not mention of citriform or eye-shaped spores.
-According to Alvarez et al., who examined the holotype of Tuber asa, they not found eye-shaped spores or gleba chambers, and they found globose spores with reticulum 2,5-4 µm high.
-Most determinations of Tuber asa in Spain describe the existence of eye-shaped spores.
-If we take into account the above considerations they should be Tuber gennadii.
+Tuber gennadii is a little-known truffle, often confused with Tuber asa Tulasne & C. Tulasne (1851).
+In the original description of Tuber asa, spores are globose and there is no mention of citriform or eye-shaped spores.
+According to Alvarez et al., who examined the holotype of Tuber asa, they found no eye-shaped spores or glebal chambers, but globose spores with a reticulum 2.5–4 µm high.
+Most determinations of Tuber asa in Spain describe the presence of eye-shaped spores.
+If the above considerations are taken into account, such specimens should be referred to as Tuber gennadii.

-Tuber asa Tul & C. Tul. should be a rare species, with very few collections and very misunderstood.
-The specimen of Tuber asa preserved in Mattirolo's herbarium, sent by Ferry de la Bellone, was reviewed by Trappe in 1968 and determined as Delastreopsis oligosperma (=Tuber oligospermum).
+Tuber asa Tul. & C. Tul. appears to be a rare species, with very few collections and widely misunderstood.
+A specimen of Tuber asa preserved in Mattirolo's herbarium, sent by Ferry de la Bellone, was reviewed by Trappe in 1968 and determined as Delastreopsis oligosperma (= Tuber oligospermum).

 Tuber gennadii spores